Inquiry and Connection process in bluetooth – bluez tutorial in c

 BlueZ — Run Inquiry from Terminal

-# 1. Start the Bluetooth service
+# 1. Start Bluetooth service

 sudo systemctl start bluetooth